nhn/tui.date-picker/README.md

 Datepicker
 ===============
-Component - DatePicker<br>
-It provides calendarUI for pick a date easily
+Easily pick a date-time on calendar UI.

 ## Feature
 * Datepicker